 - Communication from both Provincial and District levels, including RTO/ERO’s award-winning new quarterly magazine, Renaissance

-Most RTO/ERO members live in Ontario and are affiliated with one of 48 Districts into which the organization is divided, including two Districts in British Columbia.
+Most RTO/ERO members live in Ontario and are affiliated with one of 51 Districts into which the organization is divided, including Districts in British Columbia, the Prairies, the Atlantic Provinces, and the Province of Quebec.
 At the District level, members participate in social, travel and leisure opportunities, political advocacy and District Executive leadership roles.
-At the Provincial level, members are actively involved in the Senate (the governing body of RTO/ERO), the Provincial Executive and several committees.
+At the Provincial level, members are actively involved in the Forum (the governing body of RTO/ERO), the Board of Directors and several committees.